Thursday, June 18, 2026

 Next, a 45 minute ride to the vineyard "Skouras", a very modern 2 story with basement unit.
 We toured the bottle assembly room, barrel room, vineyard.
 White wine is stored separate from red in a more controlled slightly cooler temp setting.
 We sat at long tables to drink 3 selections from a booklet of the dozen wines currently being sold.
 Each wine explained before a new pour.

-We dined on light meal of cheeses, proscodo??. a flakey flat filled bread of spinach, cheeses, baked.
+We dined on light meal of cheeses, prosciutto meats, a flakey flat filled bread of spinach, cheeses, baked.
 Thin round ham, salami plate, bread slices.
-Anoher delighful event.
+Anoher delightful event.
 We wondered outdoors to the grape field.
 Red roses in bloom at ends of grape vine rows.
 If a virus of sorts enters the farm, the rose will wilt first to allow an application on vines before they wilt.
 Grapes were seen on vines less then 1/8" diameter just after blossoming.

 Motor coach ride back to Nafplio via Argos.
 Argos, with a super narrow lined commercial street thru town that is the main route.
 Back in Nafplio, we walked in town again.
 Found tall iced double espresso filled glass and scoop of banana chipped ice, ice cream.
 So smooth.
 Rosie took water and a Greek salad.

 6 pm.
-A leture on Polopenese history.
+A lecture on Peloponnese history.
 Eldered professor who bounced along on various rulers thru ancient history to almost present.
 Back at our room, I walked into town again for another late evening stroll.
 Some shops closing up.
 Eateries mostly still busy.
 Cats under outdoor tables.
-Flowered spring time traillese and vine growing trees blossoming.
+Flowered spring time trellises and vine growing trees blossoming.
 Beautiful time of year.

 May 9th, Friday.
 Day 7.